laynelh/new_new_york_times/README.md

-# New New York Times
+#The New New York Times

 Welcome to **New New York Times**—a creative project born from a college writing class and transformed into a collaborative platform for showcasing talent, innovation, and the spirit of storytelling.